 Philipp Kirst’s practice focuses on European and German competition law, including cartels, abuse of dominance, merger control, and private damages actions.

-Philipp joined the firm in 2017.
+Philipp joined the firm in 2017 and became a senior attorney in 2023.
 Prior to joining Cleary Gottlieb, he worked as an associate at a major international law firm in Brussels.

 International Flavors & Fragrances in its $7.1 billion acquisition of Frutarom.

-Nestlé in antitrust proceedings as well as in cartel damage cases before various courts in Germany.
+Nestlé in antitrust proceedings as well as in cartel damages cases before various courts in Germany.

-Beiersdorf in antitrust proceedings as well as in cartel damage cases before various courts in Germany.
+Beiersdorf in antitrust proceedings as well as in cartel damages cases before various courts in Germany.

 BayWa in antitrust proceedings before the German Federal Cartel Office.

-Lithuanian Railways in an appeal to the EU General Court against a dominance decision of the European Commission.
+Lithuanian Railways in an appeal to the General Court and the CJEU against a dominance decision of the European Commission.

-Researcher at the Rotterdam Institute of Law and Economics (Erasmus University Rotterdam) with a particular focus on the impacts and the developments of private enforcement of competition law.
+Guest Lecturer at the Rotterdam Institute of Law and Economics (Erasmus University Rotterdam) on private enforcement of competition law.

 The Impact of the Damages Directive on the Enforcement of EU Competition Law: A Law and Economics Analysis, Edward Elgar, December 2021